5jt/dyalog-cookbook/manuscript/10_documentation.md

 ### Reserved names

-ADOC honors seevral functions in a special way.
+ADOC honors several functions in a special way.
 If any such function exists, its result is treated in a special way.
 In the rare circumstances that you have a name conflict and **don't** want ADOC to treat some of those names in any special way then you have to instruct ADOC accordingly with a parameter spaces.
-Refer to the ADOC documentation for details.
+Refer to the ADOC documentation for details regarding `ignoreVersion`, `ignoreCopyright` and `ignoreHistory`.

 #### Version